blackwell-systems/error-envelope/ARCHITECTURE.md

 4. **Resilience** - Retry signals for transient failures
 5. **Zero boilerplate** - `IntoResponse` trait handles serialization

-**The key insight:** error-envelope doesn't replace thiserror or anyhow--it complements them by handling the HTTP boundary.
+error-envelope doesn't replace thiserror or anyhow--it complements them by handling the HTTP boundary.
 Your domain still uses thiserror for typed errors, your application layer still uses anyhow for flexibility, and error-envelope handles the final conversion to structured HTTP responses.